-Holders of an office, duty or responsibility within the church and key holders are required to complete and sign Safeguarding Forms C and D respectively.
+Holders of an Office, duty or responsibility within the church and Key Holders are required to complete and sign Safeguarding Forms C and D respectively.

-to sign and complete Safeguarding Form E
+- sign and complete Safeguarding Form E.

 Copies of this policy and procedures should be displayed in every area where activities with children/young people take place.

-The Church Safeguarding Coordinator: Mrs A Thompson 0121 308 1589
+The Church Safeguarding Coordinator’s name and contact details are: Mrs A Thompson 0121 308 1589

-GOOD PRACTICE IN WORKING WITH CHILDREN
+SAFEGUARDING: GOOD PRACTICE IN WORKING WITH CHILDREN

 Each organisation which works with children and young people on the church premises needs to incorporate the following statements (which are all reproduced from the Safeguarding Booklet Published April 2003) within specific practice statements relating to their own activity.
 All workers (paid or unpaid) need to be made and kept fully aware of the church policy and the specific good practice they are required to follow.